 - Spread through unprotected oral, vaginal or anal sex with an infected partner

-- You can get sores on your genitals if you receive oral from a partner with a cold sore
+- You can develop sores on your genitals if you receive oral from a partner with a cold sore

-- Herpes can spread even if there is no symptoms or sores present
+- Herpes can be spread even if there are no symptoms or sores present (asymptomatic viral shedding)

 What kind of symptoms could I have if I am infected?

-Many people have no symptoms even though they have contracted HSV.
-Others may have:
+Many people will not develop symptoms even though they have contracted HSV.
+Others may experience:

 - Flu-like symptoms (fever, headache, muscle pain)